Learn What Gold Vermeil Jewelry Is & Why You Need It in Your Collection.

 Vermeil (pronounced vur-MAY) is a very specific type of premium gold finish.

 Simply put, it is a combination of a very thick layer of gold over high-quality sterling silver.

 It really is the best of both worlds - all of the exclusivity, beauty, and quality of designer jewelry, but at prices that won't break the bank.

 Great question.
 There is no shortage of gold-plated or gold-filled jewelry out there.
-But there are big differences - mainly in quality and long-term value as you consider what to include in your jewelry collection.
+But there are big differences - mainly in the quality and long-term value as you consider what to include in your jewelry collection.

 Poor Quality - Gold Plated: